coyo8/coyo8.github.io/_posts/2017-05-14-deciphering-meaning-of-nslayoutconstraints-errors.md

 )
 ```

-The things you need to look is `h=--& v=--&`, if it is there then the error is because you haven't set the `translatesAutoresizingMaskIntoConstraints` property to be false.
+The things you need to look is **h=--& v=--&**, if it is there then the error is because you haven't set the *translatesAutoresizingMaskIntoConstraints* property to be false.
 For info read Apple guide [here](https://developer.apple.com/library/content/documentation/UserExperience/Conceptual/AutolayoutPG/DebuggingTricksandTips.html#//apple_ref/doc/uid/TP40010853-CH21-SW1){:target="_blank"}.

-2. **Unsatisfiable constraints:** Now lets create a bug in Autolayout constraints.
-Currently the `width` of the `titleLabel` is fixed to it's `SuperView` width.
-Let's make another constraints with a constant greater than `SuperView` width.
+### 2. **Unsatisfiable constraints:**

+Now lets create a bug in Autolayout constraints.
+Currently the **width** of the **titleLabel** is fixed to it's **SuperView** width.
+Let's make another constraints with a constant greater than **SuperView's** width.
 In code which will look something like below.

 ```swift
 let viewWidth = view.frame.width